f-droid/fdroid-website/_docs/Setup_an_F-Droid_App_Repo.md

 `http://192.168.2.53/fdroid/repo/`.
 You can temporarily uncheck the official repos to easily see what F-Droid found in your new repo.

+While you can serve the repository at an arbitrary URL, it is customary to make it available at an URL ending with `/fdroid/repo/`.
+A good reason to actually do this is that the F-Droid client sets up an intent filter and registers itself for such URLs.
+As a result, a user that has the F-Droid app installed and opens such a well-formed URL will have their device open F-Droid and guide them directly to adding the repository to it.

 ### Customization

 You can also customize your repo by editing the config file.
 Be sure to